SametSisartenep/battleship/readme.md

 Join a server

-	% bts antares-labs.eu
+	% games/bts arcade.antares-labs.eu

 Then wait for another player to show up (admire the velero).
 When they do, you'll have to place your ships in the lower (local) board by clicking LMB when the ship is at the right location; you can also change the orientation of the ship by pressing MMB.
-If you are not happy with the current layout, press RMB and select “place ships” to start all over again (tip: if you don't want to move a ship, click LMB without moving the mouse.)
+If you are not happy with the current layout, press RMB and select “relocate ships” to start all over again (tip: if you don't want to move a ship, click LMB without moving the mouse.)
 Once you are done—a banner at the bottom will inform you—, press RMB and choose “done”.